Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

 Third, the gaps between the ground state and the excited state energies become smaller because of the time dilation effect.
 In the proton's rest frame, the excited state contamination exponentially decays with the mass gap $\Delta M$ and evolution time $\tau$ in the form of $e^{-\Delta M \tau}$.
 In the boosted frame, the mass gap $\Delta M$ in the decay factor is replaced by the energy gap $\Delta E \sim \Delta M/\gamma$, and the decay changes like $e^{-\Delta M \tau} \to e^{-\Delta E \tau}=e^{-\Delta M \tau / \gamma}$ under Euclidean time evolution.
 Therefore, with a boosted state, a longer time evolution (source-sink separation) is needed.
 For example, if a source-sink separation of 1 fm is needed to separate the excited state of proton with 2 GeV momentum, a proton with 5 GeV momentum will require a source-sink separation of 2.5 fm.
 Even if the two-state fit technique is used, a longer time evolution is still required so that only the ground and first excited states dominate.

+Last but not the least, lattice calculation requires $P^z\ll 1/a$, so that discretization effects of ${\cal O}((aP^z)^n)$ are under control.
+Therefore, one has to go to smaller lattice spacing in order to reach larger momentum.
+The quantification of ${\cal O}((aP^z)^n)$ effects alone in LaMET calculations has not been done, as all discretization errors are treated on equal footing in continuum extrapolation.

-To summarize, to achieve a precision calculation of boosted hadron structure on lattice, a fine lattice spacing (at least in the longitudinal direction) and a large box size in the time direction are essential.
+To summarize, to achieve a precision calculation of boosted hadron structure on lattice, a fine lattice spacing (at least in the longitudinal direction) and a large box size in the time direction are essential, which of course will also require control over the signal-to-noise ratio at large Euclidean times.